aziontech/docs/src/includes/docs_help_center/en/real-time-metrics/edge-functions/invocations/total-invocations/index.md

 Whenever one of your configured edge functions is executed, one invocation is calculated.

-Find out more on [how to build applications with Edge Functions](https://www.azion.com/en/documentation/products/edge-application/edge-functions/){: target="_blank"}.
+Find out more on [how to build applications with Edge Functions](https://www.azion.com/en/documentation/products/edge-application/edge-functions/).